aengusandrew/UpandDown/README.md

 ### **0.3.2**
 PLayer's bids now are visible to other players with little icons on their player on the play screen.

+### **0.3.3**
+Players and your won tricks now display on the screen as a stack of cards next to the player or below your hand for the tricks that you have won.